 Police: 2 slain, 5 hurt in New Orleans shooting

-The Lower Ninth, a predominantly black neighborhood less than 5 miles (8 kilometers) from the bustling tourist district of the French Quarter, was overwhelmed by Hurricane Katrina’s floods in 2005.
-It has been one of the slowest parts of the city to recover because many homeowners couldn’t afford insurance.
+The Lower 9th, a predominantly black neighborhood less than 5 miles from the bustling tourist district of the French Quarter, was overwhelmed by Hurricane Katrina’s floods in 2005.

 The shooting is the latest in a city dependent on tourism.
 In June, two men exchanged gunfire on Bourbon Street, killing one person and wounding nine others.